 It's even lighter than several of the all-around moderately-heavy load-hauling packs like the Osprey Atmos 65.
-While this pack is already one of the lighter models in our review, several of its features can be removed to reduce weight further.
-The features that can be removed to save weight are the side compression straps, the lid, the waist-belt pockets, both ice tool loops, and the lower accessory or sleeping pad straps.
+While this pack is already one of the lighter models in our review, several of its features can be removed to further reduce weight, including the side compression straps, the lid, the waist-belt pockets, both ice tool loops, and the lower accessory or sleeping pad straps.

 Features and Ease of Use

-For what is a reasonably simple pack, we have to lot of positive things to say about the well-thought-out feature set.
+For what is a reasonably simple pack, we have a lot of positive things to say about the well-thought-out feature set.

-Osprey did an excellent job with the Aether Pro, as they included all of the essential features that the majority of backcountry travelers want.
+Osprey did an excellent job with the Aether Pro 70, managing to include all of the essential features that the majority of backcountry travelers want.
 They've also added a few extras and made nearly all of them removable, which to some extent, means people can pick and choose what they want.

-The lid can be left behind (either in camp or at home) to save weight.
+The lid can be left behind to save weight.
 This model sports a built-in flap that stands in as the primary top cover when you leave the main lid at home.
 The top zippered lid pocket was okay; items didn't fall out of it, but it wasn't nearly as easy to search through as other models.

 One of the most notable features of this pack are the two spacious, removable pockets that sit loosely on top of the waist belt.
-These "wing" pockets seem a little over the top at first; after testing, a majority of our testers, who initially viewed this feature with skepticism, ended up loving them.
+These "wing" pockets seem a little over the top at first.
+However, our initially skeptical testers ended up loving them.
 They fit almost any small or medium sized item you would want to keep handy, including a 1-liter Nalgene bottle.
-Best of all, if you don't like the pockets, you can remove one (or both of them), and further save weight.
+Best of all, if you don't like these pockets, you can remove one or both of them.
 These dual pockets are not identical; one has a zippered closure, and one has a cinch, which adds to their versatility.